 - no more than 10 centimetres, for small leghold traps which are to be used only for rabbits

-- between 11 and 14 centimetres, for large leghold traps used for foxes
+- between 10.1 and 14 centimetres, for large leghold traps used for foxes and declared feral cats

 The pan tension of the trap must be adjustable so that it can be set at a tension required for the target species to trigger the trap.
-Correctly setting pan tension can help minimise non-target (e.g. wildlife) capture.
+Correctly setting pan tension can help minimise the chances of capturing non-target species (e.g. pets and wildlife).

 How often must leghold traps be checked?